garrett361/transformers_notes/main.typ

 $<app_eq_mamba2_diag_propagator>
 where the final form with the additional mask $Z_(l l')$ is better behaved numerically, as it does not rely on cancellations between sums.
 Careful attention should be paid to the inequality symbols in the masks.
-The remainder of these diagonal computations is straightforward: just compute $z _( c l a h ) = C _( c l g n )e^( sans(A)_( c c l l\'a ) )cal(B)_( c l\'g a n h )$, which takes $cal(O)( L S D G N )$ time, a factor of the chunk size $L$ larger that the optimal compute time (@foot_optimal_mamba2_recursion), due to the matmul.
+The remainder of these diagonal computations is straightforward: just compute $y _( c l a h ) = C _( c l g n )e^( sans(A)_( c c l l\'a ) )cal(B)_( c l\'g a n h )$, which takes $cal(O)( L S D G N )$ time, a factor of the chunk size $L$ larger that the optimal compute time
+// (@foot_optimal_mamba2_recursion), due to the matmul.
 Note the embarrassingly parallel nature across the chunk index.